This Homemade Mushroom Soup is so exceptional you’ll never want to eat canned again.

 On a recent trip to the grocery store I came across an amazing variety pack of mushrooms.
-Tucked away in my binder full of recipes I had saved this delicious looking recipe for Mushroom soup from Season with Spice.
-These mushrooms were perfect to give this recipe a try.
+Tucked away in my binder full of recipes I had saved this delicious looking recipe for Homemade Mushroom soup from Season with Spice.
+These mushrooms were perfect for trying this recipe.
 The recipe exceeded my expectations and is now, by far, my favorite mushroom soup recipe.
 A hint of nutmeg adds incredible, but subtle flavor.
 This recipe serves 2 so be sure to double or more, for second helpings or to feed the family.

 A exotic variety of mushroom added delicious flavour to my soup.

 - 2 cups (300g) fresh mushrooms assorted variety

 - 1 tbsp. olive oil